oleeskild/crimebox/Excercises/Module 01 - Hotspots/03LocalAnalysis.md

 # Run analysis on local code

-1. Clone the crimebox repo to you machin
+1. Clone the crimebox repository down to you machine

 2. Open it in VS Code